cs24m111/JupyterAdv/README.md

 # JupyterAdv Part 2 -
  This is part of release 2.\
- This gives the commenting feature part of JupyterAdv.\
+ This gives the commenting feature part of JupyterAdv in Windows.\
  Clone the repository to your local environment.\
- Change directory to the jupyterlab_apod directory.\
+ Change directory to the jupyterlab_com directory.\
- Then pip install -e "."\
+ Type ts-node src/server.ts\
+⚠This assumes you're on Windows and have ts-node installed.
+ Then jlpm build\
  Then jupyter labextension develop . --overwrite\
+ Once JupyterLab opens in your browser, your extension should be active by using jupyter lab\
  This installs the jupyter labextension.\
  Right sidebar has the comment feature.